Octadira/Kizuna/README.md

 ### 🚀 Centralized Management
 *   **Multi-Server Dashboard:** Monitor the health and status of unlimited n8n instances from one view.
+*   **Lightning Fast Loading:** Optimized non-blocking dashboard with individual server status streaming.
-*   **Real-Time Analytics:** Track active workflows, execution counts, and server uptime instantly.
+*   **Real-Time Analytics:** Track active workflows, execution counts, server latency, and uptime instantly.
 *   **n8n Version Detection:** See the running n8n version and get notified when updates are available.
 *   **Delete Server with Backup:** Safely remove servers with optional backup download.

 ### ⚡ Seamless Orchestration
+*   **Collapsible Sidebar:** Smart workspace management with memory state for persistent layout preference.
 *   **Cross-Server Cloning:** Copy workflows directly from one server to another with a single click.
 *   **Workflow Templates:** Save your best workflows as templates and deploy them anywhere.
 *   **Smart Backups:** Automatically backup workflows with metadata and version history.